netanel4443/MapWithWeatherData/README.md

 2) open a new terminal and navigate from /MapWithWeatherData to android directory by typing (then press enter) :  *cd android* then type :  *./gradlew clean* (and press enter) it should  build successfully

-   **fter typing *./gradlew clean* got error** if after typing *./gradlew clean* throws error , make sure that you closed the metro server. then run again the command *./gradlew clean* (if you closed metro server, run this command anyways) it should now build successfully
+   **after typing *./gradlew clean* got error**

+   if after typing **./gradlew clean** throws error , make sure that you closed the metro server. then run again the command **./gradlew clean** (if you closed metro server, run this command anyways) it should now build successfully

-3) type cd.. in terminal to return to MapWithWeatherData directory
+4) type cd.. in terminal to return to MapWithWeatherData directory
-4) type in terminal npm start which will start metro server
+5) type in terminal npm start which will start metro server
-5) press a when *dev server ready*
+6) press a when *dev server ready*

 congratulations! you can interact with the app !